 - When packing, distribute weight evenly in and atop your vehicle.
 Don’t pack items in any spot that obstructs your view, or your mirrors.

-- Drivers who start to experience drowsiness should find a safe place to pull over and rest.
+- If you find yourself starting to get drowsy while driving, find a safe place to pull over and rest.
 Symptoms include having trouble keeping your eyes open, drifting between lanes, not being able to remember the last few miles, yawning, missing exits or street signs and feeling irritable or restless.

 - On longer drives, stop every couple of hours for a break.